aws-samples/cfn101-workshop/workshop/content/60-setting-up-nested-stack/100-lab-10-nested-stacks.md

 #### 1. Create VPC parameters in main template

 If you look in `code/60-setting-up-nested-stack/01-working directory/vpc.yaml` file, you will notice that there are some parameters in the _Parameters_ section of the template.
-You need to pass in those parameters from the main stack.
+The parameters are added to the main template so that they can be passed to the nested stack.
 Copy the code bellow to the `main.yaml` template to the _Parameters_ section.
 ```yaml
   AvailabilityZones:
     Type: List<AWS::EC2::AvailabilityZone::Name>